Who Invented Thudguard®? (About the Inventor)

 How did we manage before Thudguard® came along?

-a questionnaire survey, parents and grandparents were asked what they did to prevent their offspring from falling over when they were learning to walk in and outdoors.
+A questionnaire survey asked parents and grandparents what they did to prevent their offspring from falling over when they were learning to walk in and outdoors.
 Below are the top 9 answers.

 - "Just watch them all the time."

 - "The playpen keeps them in one place."